 - chemotherapy for cancer can also cause damage to peripheral nerves

-- exposure to toxins including some medicines, industrial toxins (lead, mercury, arsenic), and heavy alcohol consumption are known to damage peripheral nerves.
+- exposure to toxins including some medicines, industrial toxins (lead, mercury, arsenic), and heavy alcohol consumption are known to damage peripheral nerves

 Peripheral nerves can also be damaged by physical injury including trauma (such as an accident), damage during surgery, or repetitive stress.
+Some people are born with peripheral nerve disorders.

 If you have peripheral nerve damage you may experience symptoms including: